 Use the right thread

 For the regular seams, I use all purpose thread.
 But for the topstitching that comes with flat felling, I switch to Heavy Duty thread.
-Tip: some sewing machines (mine) hate the cotton thread that is marketed as jeans thread.
+Tip: some sewing machines (my vintage one) hate the cotton thread that is marketed as jeans thread.
 My machine shreds this stuff.
 Upholstery thread can be a great substitute – it looks thicker like the topstitching thread you’re used to seeing on jeans, but it’s smoother than the cotton jeans thread, and so it is less prone to making your machine anger and shred it.

-Use a bumper
+Use a bumper or a leveling foot

 I don’t actually even know that this is what it’s properly called, this is just what I call it.
 Basically a bumper is a scrap of denim you keep near your machine while sewing.
 When you’re sewing over thick areas, like the place where the two seams cross at the back yoke, your machine might want to stall because of the presser foot being unbalanced.
 Bumper to the rescue!
 Fold it up, place it behind or in front of the presser foot to level the foot out and allow you to continue sewing.